 Following is a partial list of local ministries in which our church members participate or our church supports.

-- Backpack Club: Our Backpack Club provides a weekend’s worth of nutritious, child-friendly food in a discreet shopping bag, which needy children at nearby Peck Elementary School can slip into their backpacks.
-We started a pilot program in 2008 for 5 children; in 2011, the Backpack Club is supporting 40 Peck students each week.
-Church volunteers buy food, pack the bags, and do pickup and delivery of the delivery bins.
-For the past two years College Park has also collected school supplies to donate to Peck.
-Church members can also sponsor a child using one of the green envelopes on the Backpack Club bulletin board outside the church parlor.
+- Our Backpack Club provides a weekend’s worth of nutritious, child-friendly food in a discreet shopping bag, which needy children at nearby Peck Elementary School can slip into their backpacks.
+We started a pilot program in 2008 to feed 5 children; in 2014, the Backpack Club is partnering with the local nonprofit Backpack Beginnings to feed 50 Peck students each week.

 - Greensboro Urban Ministry: On the third Sunday of every month we cook and serve dinner to about 100 homeless people at Urban Ministry’s Potter’s House Community Kitchen.
-We also collect peanut butter every month to help them make thousands of peanut butter and jelly sandwiches for lunch.
+We also collect nonperishable foods every month to help Urban Ministry provide emergency food to families and individuals in need.

 - Al-Anon: Two different Al-Anon groups meet at College Park each week.